Her name is Gift. And a gift is what she does. For Thai society.

 „No matter who you are or what you are doing.
 Believe it!
 You can make a change in our society.
 Just come to us and we will work together to change the world.”

-„One little person can’t change the world, but one big group of persons can.
+„One little person can’t change the world, but one big group of people can.
 That’s why Ma:D is here to gather people, knowledge, and resources together.
 We believe in the power of ordinary people, which leads to a WIDE and SUSTAINABLE impact for a better society.”

 After one week spent in Ma:D, several interviews with changemakers from Bangkok for whom Ma:D is the place for meetings and developing the passion, after the everyday (and every night…) chance to observe the work of those people forming Ma:D‘s community, we are sure that these are not just words.
-Ma:D is an amazing gift for the whole society, but also for each and every person who want to change the world, for each changemaker.
+Ma:D is an amazing gift for the whole society, but also for each and every person who wants to change the world, for each changemaker.

-I met so many people on my way who wanted to do something for the society.
+I met so many people on my way who wanted to do something for society.
 But they didn’t know how to start.
-Often they didn’t believe they can really do something.
+Often they didn’t believe they could really do something.
 I wanted to change it, to create a space where anybody who has an idea, whether it is a social project or an enterprise, can come and find people with whom he or she can share passion, experience, ideas, knowledge.

-Coming to Ma:D we passed few other co-working spaces.
+Coming to Ma:D we passed a few other co-working spaces.
 This is a quite strong trend.
 All of them look modern.
 One could say European.
 We even visited some of them.
 But Ma:D is the only one focused on social entrepreneurship.

 Change Fusion comes back in quite a few following interviews.
 It seems to be the organizations which initiated thinking about social entrepreneurship, still not so known in Thailand.
 As in many European countries, usually nongovernmental organizations work on social problems banking on grants and time limited resources.
 In people’s mind helping shouldn’t be connected with earning money.